-While New Year’s Eve often involves booze, loud music and crowds, a night like this is probably pretty unlikely if you’re ringing in the new year as a new parent.
+New Year’s Eve is almost here, and we’re plenty ready to ring in 2020.
+But while NYE often involves booze, loud music and crowds, a night on the town is quite unlikely if you’re ringing in the new year as a new parent.
 (And there’s nothing wrong with skipping all that jazz, by the way).
 Depending on just how new your newborn is, you might be dealing with anything from postpartum bleeding to breastfeeding drama to colic to crawling and who knows what else.
 How festive!
 But hey, at least you can finally have Champagne again.

 One thing’s for certain: When you have a kid, everything changes.
 Your world suddenly revolves around this small being — especially within those first few months after giving birth.
 And even if you do find time to put the kiddo to bed and get a NYE babysitter, you probably won’t have the energy to stay up until 4 a.m. ringing in 2019 at a dance club.
 (Although, hey, more power to you if you do.)